 Cube steak is a common term used to indicate the meat has undergone a mechanical tenderizer (a swissing machine or a meat cuber).
 This results in a cubed steak that looks like ground beef ready to add to your meal.

 This steak is often made from Top Sirloin or top round with less fat or marbling compared to other steaks.
-As a result, cubed steak is often used for stews, chicken fried steak, or any recipe with juicy and savory gravy.
+As a result, cubed steak is often used for stews, soups, or any recipe with juicy and savory gravy.

 People usually sautée, pan-fry, or braise cube steak.
 You can bake it in a casserole or slow-cook it for a hearty dish.
-If you don’t make the steak in moisture recipes, you should cook it fast to avoid creating a dry dish.
+If you don’t use the steak in recipes with sauces or liquids, you should cook it fast to avoid creating a dry dish.

 10. Denver Steak

 Denver steak is a great idea for a family dinner table.
 The steak is cut from beef chuck primal cut (mostly serratus ventralis muscle).
 This is the shoulder part of the cow, which the animal doesn’t use much.
 This results in the soft profile of the entire dish.